January 2023 at Disneyland Crowd Calendar

-Our guide to January 2020 at Disneyland and Disney California Adventure offers a free crowd calendar, days to visit & avoid, weather, seasonal events, and new attraction openings & closures.
-We’ll discuss the opening of Star Wars: Rise of the Resistance, and make a recommendation as to whether you should visit.
-(Updated January 8, 2020.)
+Our guide to January 2023 at Disneyland and Disney California Adventure offers a free crowd calendar, days to visit & avoid, SoCal weather, seasonal events, new attraction openings, refurbishments, and more.

 In a normal year, January and February are the slowest months of the year at Disneyland.
 It’s a bit of a chilly time in Southern California and the state’s “rainy season” (which means like 2 rainy days per month), and also a time when Disneyland focuses on refurbishments.

-This results in a pronouncedoff-season vibe at Disneyland, one that has been tough to find at Walt Disney World in the last decade.
-There was one notable exception to this in the last several years, and January 2020 will probably be the second such exception for reasons we’ll cover in this info and crowd calendar post…
+This results in a pronounced off-season vibe at Disneyland, one that has been tough to find at Walt Disney World in the last decade.
+There were two notable exceptions to this in the last several years, including the last January that Disneyland was open, which is when Star Wars: Rise of the Resistance debuted.
+Unfortunately, January 2022 will likely be another anomaly for reasons we’ll cover in this info and crowd calendar post…

-Before we get to that, let’s quickly recap what happened last time–as it feels like a similar scenario is about to play out.
+Before we get to that, let’s quickly recap what happened last time that January was bonkers, as history could always repeat itself.
 First came the announcement of Main Street Electrical Parade making its homecoming at Disneyland in a limited time engagement before it’d be retired.
 Then came the nostalgia-drenched parade ad plus billboards plastered all over–it was quite the marketing blitz in the Los Angeles and Orange County markets.